 Isotretinoin (Accutane) is an oral medication sometimes prescribed for severe and scarring acne that does not respond to other treatments.
-It is a vitamin A derivative that is very well known to cause severe birth defects.
+It is a vitamin A derivative that is very well known to cause severe birth defects and spontaneous abortion.

 The FDA classifies isotretinoin as a category X drug, meaning that research has proven that isotretinoin can cause fetal abnormalities in pregnant women or laboratory animals.
 In fact, isotretinoin is the most teratogenic (causes birth defects) medication on the market and its effects on the fetus are widespread and severe, including death.1,2

 Due to ethical constraints, scientists have been unable to examine the potential dangers of taking isotretinoin while breastfeeding.1 Therefore, scientists have relied on attempting to understand whether the chemical qualities of isotretinoin allow it to enter into breast milk.
 Theoretically, if isotretinoin can pass through into breast milk, it could harm the breastfeeding infant.
 The research into isotretinoin's chemical qualities has concluded that it is very likely that when taken by a breastfeeding mother, isotretinoin can cross into the breast milk and harm the infant.
 Therefore, medical professionals do not recommend that breastfeeding mothers use isotretinoin.1

 Drug Transfer into Breast Milk

 A breastfeeding mother's body consistently takes proteins, nutrients, and antibodies from the blood stream and transfers them into breast milk to nourish the feeding infant.
 When the breastfeeding mother takes oral medication, these drugs also make their way into the blood stream and can occasionally be transferred into breast milk.

 - Paracellular diffusion occurs within the first three days after birth, when the drug moves from the blood stream into the breast milk through gaps between breast cells.
 Paracellular diffusion is a less restrictive drug transfer process than transcellular diffusion, allowing drugs to more easily pass through.